GEOFOAM BRIDGE LIFT PROJECT

 The Benefits

-1. The lightweight, high density HMI polyurethane Burnaby, BC added minimal weight to the constant settling grade for the bearing portion of the bridge slab.
+1. The lightweight, high density HMI polyurethane added minimal weight to the constant settling grade for the bearing portion of the bridge slab.

 2. Minimal down time of only 2 days for the lifting and supporting of each slab with the ability to drive on again the following day.

-3. Cheaper solutions than removing the concrete, rebuilding the grade as required, and re pouring a section of the bridge approach.
+3. Cheaper solution than removing the concrete, rebuilding the grade as required, and re-pouring a section of the bridge approach.

-4. All work could be completed regardless of weather conditions (unless the ground is frozen) keeping the project on time and on budget.
+4. All work could be completed regardless of weather conditions (unless the ground is frozen) keeping the project on time and within budget.

 LEARN HOW TO START A SUCCESSFUL